Spanish-suited playing cards: Current standard patterns

 Standard patterns are card designs in the public domain that have been printed by multiple publishers in the past or present.
 These are regional patterns that are still in use today.
 Decks with 50 cards have two jokers.

 Castilian pattern

 The Castilian pattern is the most widespread pattern in Spain.
 It was designed and published by Heraclio Fournier in 1889 and by the early 20th century had displaced the older patterns in Spain.
-Despite being called Castilian, the cards were first produced in Fournier's headquarters in Vitoria-Gasteiz, the capital of the Basque Country.
 Fournier made some noticeable innovations to Spanish cards such as giving the kings beards, adding faces to the coins, dagger-like swords, and red cups.
 Figures wear fantastic pseudo-medieval costumes.
 Decks come in packs of 40 or 50 cards.

 The Mexican pattern was derived from the Castilian in 1923 by Clemente Jacques.
 The knights wear wide brim hats but its most notable feature is the conversion of all the knaves to females.
 They come in decks of 40 cards but 50 card decks were once produced.